 Carrying bear spray while hiking in the national parks & forest service areas around Jackson Hole is highly recommended.
-Unfortunately, if you purchase a can of bear spray somewhere you may not to be able to take it home with you.
-No major airlines leaving from Jackson Hole and surrounding airports allow for the transport of bear spray in carry-on or checked luggage.
+Unfortunately, you may not be able to bring it home with you because bear spray is not allowed aboard any passenger airliner.

 How To Use Bear Spray

 When carrying bear spray, it’s important to remember that it is a weapon.
 It is not meant to be used on well-behaving bears just doing “bear stuff.”

 There are a number of situations during which deploying bear spray would be appropriate.
 The most obvious is a charging bear.
 Another may be if a bear in the area in which you are hiking begins acting in a predatory or threatening manner.
 A third would be a bear that has invaded your campsite looking for food and other goodies during a camping trip.

 Types of Bears

 You could encounter two types of bears when traveling in the Greater Yellowstone Ecosystem.
 It is home to both black bears & grizzly (brown) bears, although it can be difficult to tell them apart based on coloring alone.

 Black bears are distinguishable by their tall, oval-shaped ears, longer snout, and their shorter claws.
 (But let’s hope you don’t get close enough to measure those!)
 Black bears also lack the signature shoulder hump grizzly bears have.

 In addition to their significant shoulder hump, grizzly bears are also recognizable for their large, round, often dish-shaped faces with shorter snouts and short, round ears.
 The shoulder hump on their back as well as their longer claws come from their propensity to dig for roots & tubers in the springtime for food.